I tested the best HubSpot AI apps for support teams in 2026

 • Service Hub Enterprise: Starts at $150/month per seat (billed annually).

 It uses a credit system, where one AI-resolved chat costs 100 HubSpot Credits.
-Your plan comes with some credits, but this usage-based model can make your bill unpredictable, especially during busy periods.
+Your plan comes with some credits, and this usage-based model allows you to pay for what you use, though it's worth planning for higher volume months.

 3. AI Studio for Workflows